duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 zci is_cached => 1;
 ```

 This line is optional.
-We set **is\_cached** to true (0 is false, 1 is true) because this plugin will always return the same answer for the same query.
+We set **is\_cached** to true (0 is false, 1 is true) because this instant answer will always return the same answer for the same query.
 This speeds up future answers by caching them (saving previous answers).

 Finally, all Perl packages that load correctly should [return a true value](http://stackoverflow.com/questions/5293246/why-the-1-at-the-end-of-each-perl-package) so add a 1 on the very last line.